The Vosges Battles as Experienced by the 442nd Regimental Combat Team

 1-4 Nov 1944 – Holding the Line

 Lieutenant George R. Stairs was dispatched down the road to Company E to pick up the platoon and lead it back to the battalion sector.
-By the time he had gathered up his men and started to leave the company area the pitch darkness blanketed every landmark.
-After he and the platoon had stumbled through the woods for about 15 minutes, Lieutenant Stairs began to think he would never find the road.
+By the time he had gathered up his men and started to leave the company area, the pitch darkness blanketed every landmark.
+After he and the platoon had stumbled through the woods for about fifteen minutes, Lieutenant Stairs began to think he would never find the road.
 Just then he tripped over what he thought was a sleeping soldier.
-Gently he nudged the dark form with his toe: “Hey, soldier where’s the road?”
+Gently he nudged the dark form with his toe, “Hey, soldier where’s the road?”
 No answer.
 “Hey,” shaking him a little, “wake up!”
 No answer.
 “What the hell’s the matter, you deaf?”
 Complete silence.
 Finally, disdaining blackout discipline, Lieutenant Stairs ripped out his flashlight and discovered he had been trying to wake up a very dead German.
-Somewhat the worse for wear, the men staggered into the battalion CP area about three quarters of an hour later.
+Somewhat the worse for wear, the men staggered into the battalion CP area about three-quarters of an hour later.
 Happily, the platoon was never used.

-KIA Loss for 1 Nov 1944
+KIA Losses for 1 Nov 1944

 100 B Sgt.
 Takara, Ronald Kotaro